Scornful Syria hails 'historic American retreat' as Obama hesitates

 Mike Rogers, Republican chairman of the House of Representatives Intelligence Committee, told CNN there were "real challenges," but added: I think that at the end of the day, Congress will rise to the occasion.
 This is a national security issue."

-Republican Senator Rand Paul of Kentucky took a more skeptical view.
+Republican Senator Rand Paul of Kentucky took a more sceptical view.
 "It's at least 50-50 whether the House will vote down the involvement in the Syrian war," he told NBC.

 "I think the Senate will rubber stamp what he wants," he said.
 "The House will be a much closer vote."
 The Senate is controlled by Obama's Democratic Party, while the House is in the hands of the Republican Party.